Suraj151/pdi-framework/README.md

 </p>

-ESP8266EX integrates an enhanced version of Tensilica’s L106 Diamond series 32-bit processor, with on-chip SRAM, on top of its Wi-Fi functionalities.
-Its non-OS SDK provides a set of application programming interfaces (APIs) for core ESP8266 functionalities such as data reception/transmission over Wi-Fi, TCP/IP stack functions, hardware interface functions and basic system management functions.

-Arduino has provided user-friendly libraries that use these SDK APIs at bottom.
+Arduino has provided user-friendly libraries that use different devices SDK APIs at bottom.
 Since arduino has made its easy iot development environment impact over developers, it's easy for them to develop applications with Arduino ide.

-Ewings framework sits on the top of these Arduino libraries.
-So the whole structure looks as shown in the above figure of Ewings Esp8266 Structure.
+PDI framework sits on the top of service layers which internally uses the portable interface.
+So the device which needs to run this framework should write the interface provided.

 # Installation

 **install from arduino ide**

-Goto Tools->Manage Libraries... then in library manager window type esp8266-framework in search bar then from results find esp8266-framework by Suraj I., select latest version and click on install.
+Goto Tools->Manage Libraries... then in library manager window type pdi-framework in search bar then from results find pdi-framework by Suraj I., select latest version and click on install.

 **install manually**

-To install manually clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.6.2\libraries...).
+To install manually for esp8266 clone or download source, copy folder to esp8266 libraries path ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.6.2\libraries...).

 # Usage

-Restart the arduino ide and navigate to File->Examples->esp8266-framework->EwStack example compile and upload.
+Restart the arduino ide and navigate to File->Examples->pdi-framework->PdiStack example compile and upload.

-**Note** that installed version of esp8266 should be > 3.0.x.
-3.0.2 or greater is recommended. you can check your installed esp8266 version in tools->boards->board manager (type "esp" in top search bar).
+**Note** that, for esp8266 installed version of arduino-esp8266 should be > 3.1.x. or greater is recommended. you can check your installed esp8266 version in tools->boards->board manager (type "esp" in top search bar).

-* after initializing device completely, check in pc/mobile wifi list if **esp8266Stack** name appear.
+* after initializing device completely, check in pc/mobile wifi list if **pdiStack** name appear.
-* select it and enter default password **espStack@8266**.
+* select it and enter default password **pdiStack@123**.
 * finally after succesful connectinon to device open browser, type **192.168.0.1** in address bar and press enter
-* you will directed to login screen, enter default username and password **( username: esp8266Stack, password: espStack@8266 )**
+* you will directed to login screen, enter default username and password **( username: pdiStack, password: pdiStack@123 )**
 * now you will able to see below menu options

 <p align="center">